Galaxy Home: Samsung’s smart speaker success depends on Bixby’s global aspirations

 While Amazon’s Alexa may not be as multilingual as Siri, the ecommerce giant claims top spot in terms of the global availability of its Echo speakers.

-It rolled out to 80 new markets last year (just in time for Christmas), however, this rollout assumed buyers who spoke English, German, or Japanese, because Alexa was at that point only conversant in those languages.
+It rolled out to 80 new markets last year (just in time for Christmas).
+However, this rollout assumed buyers who spoke English, German, or Japanese, because Alexa was at that point only conversant in those languages.
 In the intervening months, Amazon has announced plans to localize Alexa for Spanish and Italian, and as of yesterday Mexican Spanish has been added to the mix.
-Amazon will probably also localize Alexa for Brazil (Portuguese), as well as Chinese and Arabic-speaking countries.
-Because it has yet to launch the Echo in those markets, as it’s clearly holding off until it can perfect Alexa’s linguistic abilities.
+Amazon will probably also localize Alexa for Brazil (Portuguese), as well as Chinese and Arabic-speaking countries, because it has yet to launch the Echo in those markets, as it’s clearly holding off until it can perfect Alexa’s linguistic abilities.

 Google Assistant & Google Home